Compact Bell inequalities for multipartite experiments

-Many methods were put forward to find the Bell inequalities for different situations, such as using the algebraic properties of local observables \cite{mermin,wu}, or the stabilizer group of quantum states \cite{stablizer}, and so on.
+Many methods have been put forward to establish Bell inequalities for different situations, such as using the algebraic properties of local observables \cite{mermin,wu}, the stabilizer group of quantum states \cite{stablizer}, and so on.
 Among these methods, there exists a very important method, which bases on the fact that the set of local realistic models forms a polytope \cite{pit0}, usually called the correlation polytope, whose vertices are the deterministic events.
 The facets of correlation polytope define tight Bell inequalities.
-Despite the fact that all vertices of such a correlation polytope are known, it is difficult to determine all its faces \cite{pit1}.
-In simpler cases, by a numerical computation, one can obtain all facets of correlation polypte \cite{sliwa,pit}.
-The geometrical structure of correlation polytopes can be used to find some new Bell inequalities for more complicated cases \cite{ycwu,piro,avis,ycwu1}.
+Despite the fact that all vertices of such a correlation polytope are known, it is still difficult to determine all its facets \cite{pit1}.
+In the simpler case of three qubits, with to numerical methods one may obtain all facets of correlation polytope \cite{sliwa,pit}.
+The geometrical concept of correlation polytopes is also helpful for building some new Bell inequalities for more complicated cases \cite{ycwu,piro,avis,ycwu1}.

-Observations of violations of local realism in the case of multipartite correlations are a challenging task.
-On one hand, generation of multipartite entangled states is a challenge itself.
-Usually, polarization entangled states are generated \cite{chen}.
-The two-photon polarization entangled state (Bell states) can be generated using the technique announced in\cite{zeilinger}.
-Using methods put forward in \cite{zzw}, the three-photon GHZ state can be generated \cite{zeilinger1}.
-Pan's group generated five-photon \cite{pan} and six-photon \cite{pan1} GHZ states.
-Recently, an eight photons GHZ entanglement was generated \cite{huang,pan8}.
+Nevertheless, observations of violations of local realism in the case of multipartite correlations are a challenging task.
+Generation of multipartite entangled states is a challenge itself \cite{chen}.
+Usually, polarization entangled states are generated.
+The two-photon polarization entangled state (Bell states) can be generated using the technique announced in \cite{zeilinger}.
+Using methods put forward in \cite{zzw}, the three-photon Greenberger-Horne-Zeilinger (GHZ) state can be generated \cite{zeilinger1}.
+Pan's group has generated five-photon \cite{pan} and six-photon \cite{pan1} GHZ states.
+Very recently, an eight-photon GHZ entanglement has been generated \cite{huang,pan8}.
 However, such experiments require long time to gather data to get the value of a correlation function.
 Thus, it would be very useful to find handy relevant Bell inequalities allowing to pinpoint violation of local realism, in a multi-photon experiment, with just few values of correlation functions.
 Note that this would constitute also a handy, device independent, entanglement witness.